 This pack contains information about our range of services.
 You may be joining us in one of our community hubs where there are a wide range of activities on offer or working with a personal assistant to access your community.
-You may be moving into one of our supported living schemes, living in your own home and receiving floating support, or you may be staying with us at one of our replacement care lodges.
+You may be moving into one of our

+Our aim is to support you to live the life you choose. supported living schemes, living in your own home and receiving floating support, or you may be staying with us at one of our replacement care lodges.